bibbox/.github/profile/README.md

+#BIBBOX

-This is the repository of the BIBBOX Apps.
+This is the BIBBOX repository.
+The main components of the BIBBOX (Frintend/Backend) are stored on the sys-bibbox repository.

 How to create a BIBBOX App?

-Starting with an existing open-source software solution that handles data, one can easily transform it into a BIBBOX App, following the tutorial at https://bibbox.readthedocs.io/en/latest/.
+Starting with an existing open-source software solution that handles data, one can easily transform it into a BIBBOX App, following the tutorial at {https://bibbox.readthedocs.io/en/latest/}[https://bibbox.readthedocs.io/en/latest/].

 Each BIBBOX App must be published in the BIBBOX GitHub repository [32], by creating a repository named app-nameofapp.
 The repository app-template [33] aims to guide users when creating an App.
 Briefly, the most important steps to generate a BIBBOX App are:
 The Base Docker is a container created from a Docker Image of the existing software tool.
 The officially published Docker Image of the software can be used.
 If none is available, a Dockerfile of the Docker Image should be stored in a BIBBOX GitHub repository named img-nameofdocker and the Docker Image published in the BIBBOX Docker Hub [34].